Add a Custom Dataset Type

 • Register it in the src/czbenchmarks/datasets/__init__.py file.

-• You can now use your new dataset type in YAML configs or with load_local_dataset.
+• You can now use your new dataset type with load_customized_dataset.

 3. Test and Validate